Baqend/Orestes-Bloomfilter/README.md

 The Bloom filter is a probabilistic set data structure which is very small.
 This is achieved by allowing false positives with some probability *p*.
 It has an `add` and `contains` operation which both are very fast (time complexity *O(1)*).
 The Counting Bloom filter is an extension of the Bloom filter with a `remove` operation at the cost of incurring an additional space overhead for counting.
 There are many good introductions to Bloom filters: the [Wikipedia article](http://en.wikipedia.org/wiki/Bloom_filter) is excellent, and even better is a [survey by Broder and Mitzenmacher](http://www.cs.utexas.edu/~yzhang/teaching/cs386m-f8/Readings/im2005b.pdf).
 Typical use cases of Bloom filters are content summaries and sets that would usually grow too large in fields such as networking, distributed systems, databases and analytics.

-There are 4 types of Bloom filters in the Orestes Bloom filter library:
+There are 5 types of Bloom filters in the Orestes Bloom filter library:
 * **Regular Bloom filter**, a regular in-memory Java Bloom filter (`BloomFilter`)
 * **Counting Bloom filter**, a Counting Bloom Filter which supports element removal (`CBloomFilter`)
 * **Redis Bloom Filter**, a Redis-backed Bloom filter which can be concurrently used by different applications (`BloomFilterRedis`)
+* **Redis Population Count Bloom Filter**, a Redis-backed Bloom filter which can be concurrently used by different applications, it keeps track of the number of keys added to the filter (`BloomFilterRedis`)
 * **Redis Counting Bloom Filter**, a Redis-backed, concurrency-safe Counting Bloom filter in two variants: one that holds a pregenerated regular Bloom filter and relies on Redis Lua scripting (`CBloomFilterRedisBits`) and one that can be distributed through client side consistent hasing or Redis Cluster (`CBloomFilterRedis`)

 ### Docs